CP1404/Practicals/prac_03/README.md

 ![](../images/03image1.png)In one of our end-of-subject YourJCU student feedback surveys, a student suggested that we do more hand-writing code to help prepare for examinations.
 Great idea!
-And it shows it\'s a great idea for you to provide us with your feedback -- during the semester anytime, and especially in our main surveys.
+And it shows it's a great idea for you to provide us with your feedback -- during the semester anytime, and especially in our main surveys.
 OK?
 Thanks!

 **On paper**, write a program that asks the user for their name, with error-checking to repeat until the name is not blank.
 The program should then print every second letter in the provided name.
-Example: if the user enters \"Pythonista\", the program should print \"Ptoit\".
+Example: if the user enters "Pythonista", the program should print "Ptoit".

 **Hint:** either use string slicing or use a for loop, the range function, and the length of the name.

-It\'s a valuable skill to be able to write code with pen and paper -- without the support of an IDE.
+It's a valuable skill to be able to write code with pen and paper -- without the support of an IDE.
 Watch out for things like consistent variable names and clear indenting as well as basic syntax like colons and brackets.